pudly/schmopera-hugo/content/articles/thestories-part-14.md

 From here, I had to have numerous meetings with the director and others to convince them that I was not sabotaging his performance.
 Luckily, they believed me and could see that it was he who was struggling.
 At this point he started to physically hurt me onstage: for example, digging his nails into my shoulders and neck while we were singing or squeezing my hands very hard.
 I tried to have a word with him to ask him to stop several times, but then he went back to the team saying that once again, I was trying to sabotage him.

 Then, the conductor and team decided to let him go, as he was not delivering the goods.
 However, this was when his wife stepped in – demanding that he at least do half of the performances.
-He also staged an intervention with the whole team to protest his being fired, while also alluding to the fact that I was “against him from the start”.
+He also staged an intervention with the whole team to protest his being fired, while also alluding to the fact that I was "against him from the start."
 The situation resolved itself with him splitting the performances with another singer.

 The performances with the other singer went very well, and then when he came back, the performances went more or less smoothly, he was polite, and I thought things were fine.